zt88/Real-time-Monitor-System/README.md

 Monitor System with live Video Streaming, Audio Frequency Detection &amp; GUI to Control Functions

 ## Functions:
-1. Live video streaming with remote access through local area network via IP address.
+1. Live video streaming (either webcam or Pi-cam).
 2. Audio intensity and frequency detection.
 If specific level of audio intensity or frequency is detected, camera can take real time photo and store it locally.
 3. A GUI developed using pygame to control these two functions based on pm2 process manager.